melezhik/RakuDist/docs/api.md

 Optional.
 A name of rakudo version commit, should be full SHA

 Caveats.
-Rakudo version option is available only for CPAN modules and on debian os.
+Rakudo version option is available only for debian os.

 * `sync_mode`